Carrington West have put together a range of interview tips to help you on your search for employment

 - Give yourself time - Whether your interview is in the morning or afternoon, make sure that you give yourself plenty of time to get ready for and get to your interview.
 There is nothing worse than the panic of running late or forgetting things, so allowing yourself plenty of time before will help to alleviate some of the stress.

 - Be presentable - Make sure that you are dressed appropriately as this can demonstrate to your employer that you have made an effort and are therefore serious about the job.
 First impressions count, so present yourself in a way that you would like to be remembered for all the right reasons.

 - Think before you answer - In situations where we feel pressure there is a tendency to rush, in the hope to get it over and done with.
 However, in your interviews, it is important to remember not to rush, allow yourself time to think about the questions you are being asked and how best to respond to them.
 This way, you are less likely to get flustered and answer the questions more confidently.

 - Showcase yourself - As well as answering all of the questions that you are asked in your interview, try to show your personality too.
 If you are upbeat, enthusiastic and show you are interested, the atmosphere will often be much more relaxed and the interviewer will be able to see you for who you are, not just form an opinion based on your answers alone.

-If you are interested in finding out more about Carrington West, after reading their useful tips, you can visit their website.
-Carrington West may be particularly of interest to you if you are considering a career in UK highways, transport & infrastructure, town planning, water & environmental, utilities, power & telecoms, building and rail industries, or if you wish to work in recruitment.
+If you are interested in finding out more about Carrington West, after reading this, you can visit their website.
+Carrington West may be particularly of interest to you if you are considering a career in UK highways, transport and infrastructure, town planning, water and environmental, utilities, power and telecoms, building and rail industries, or if you wish to work in recruitment.